 On 6th April 2024 an upper cap called the 'lump sum allowance' was introduced.
-This is a lifetime personal limit on the amount of tax-free pension commencement lump sum and the tax-free element of any UFPLS that you can be paid in your lifetime from all pension schemes.
+This is a lifetime personal limit on the amount of pension commencement lump sums and the UK tax-free element of any UFPLS that you can be paid in your lifetime from all pension schemes.

-For most people, their 'lump sum allowance' will be £268,275.
+For most people, their 'lump sum allowance' will be £268.275.

-Once you have used up your lump sum allowance you may still take some of any funds you start accessing for the first time as a lump sum, but this will be subject to income tax at your marginal income tax rates for the tax year.
+Once you have used up your lump sum allowance you may still take some of any funds you start accessing for the first time as a lump sum, but this will be subject to income tax in the UK at your marginal income tax rates for the tax year.